Hyperparathyroid UK (HPT UK)

 -

-To help PHPT patients secure a timely diagnosis and cure; a parathyroidectomy performed by experienced parathyroid surgeons.
+To help PHPT patients secure a timely diagnosis and cure; a parathyroidectomy, performed by experienced parathyroid surgeons.
 We see far too many failed surgeries performed by inexperienced surgeons.

 -

-To continue to action for much needed change.
 Many clinicians fall short of offering appropriate duty of care to hyperparathyroid patients due to outdated knowledge of PHPT.
 Many patients know more about PHPT than their doctors.
 This is not a choice but a necessity.
 We all wish we could place our trust in our doctors.

-PHPT is only complicated when you don't understand it.
-The parathyroid is not the thyroid, yet many patients have to correct clinicians on this basic misunderstanding.
-A recent example was found in the consultation comment responses from NICE expert committee on the updated Menopause guideline NG32 (published 07/11/24) where the committee confused primary hyperparathyroidism with hyper and hypothyroidism, suggesting thyroid function tests might be recommended in future in response to our comments about PHPT.
+The parathyroid is NOT the thyroid, yet many patients have to correct clinicians on this astonishing misunderstanding.
+A recent example was found in the consultation comment responses from NICE expert committee on the updated Menopause guideline NG32 (published 07/11/24).
+The committee confused primary hyperparathyroidism with hyper and hypothyroidism, suggesting thyroid function tests might be recommended in future in response to our comments about PHPT.

 If your clinicians confuse thyroid with parathyroid, or secondary with primary Hyperparathyroidism, please ask them to read this website.
 Their goal should be the same as ours, to get you healthy again.
 Forced to exist year after year with PHPT not only fails to achieve that goal, but increases risks of harm.
-Watching and waiting for this degenerative disease to cause end-organ damage seems absurd to most people (because it is), not only for the serious harm it causes patients, but the colossal waste of NHS resources impacting many other hospital departments flailing aimlessly to cope with patients with untreated/undiagnosed PHPT.
+Watching and waiting for this degenerative disease to cause end-organ damage seems absurd to most people (because it is), not only for the serious harm it causes patients, but the colossal waste of NHS resources impacting many hospital departments flailing aimlessly to cope with patients who have untreated/undiagnosed PHPT.

 Over stimulated PTH doesn't always mean 'above range', it can mean PTH doesn't switch off production when calcium reaches a set point, caused by malfunction of one or more glands.
 Most people don't even know they have parathyroid glands until they malfunction.
 To determine a problem with parathyroid glands it is necessary to test PTH and calcium together.
 We recommend testing vitamin D and magnesium because they both play a role in calcium homeostasis.
 Low vitamin D can stimulate over production of parathyroid hormone, so we always recommend aiming to get vitamin D into range with reasonable daily doses (1-3000 IU) after magnesium levels have been tested.
 D3 needs magnesium to convert to its 25[OH]D. Doctors prescribing huge doses of D3 wouldn't drive 100 miles on an empty tank, would they?

 PHPT is a degenerative disease.
-Left untreated, it will cause detrimental life quality and end-organ damage, which doesn't occur at the same rate in all patients or according to the same levels, despite many doctors trying to convince patients otherwise.
+Left untreated, it will eventually cause detrimental life quality and end-organ damage, which doesn't occur at the same rate in all patients or according to the same levels, despite many doctors trying to convince patients otherwise.
 Do not accept the unfathomable 'Watch and Wait' approach, especially if you're already symptomatic.
-Insist on a second opinion and choose it wisely based on recommendations.
+Insist on a second opinion and choose wisely based on patient recommendations.
 Symptoms -

 Anxiety, depression, mood changes, asthenia (chronic fatigue), cognitive dysfunction, memory loss, bone loss (osteopenia/osteoporosis), bone pain, muscle fatigue, hair loss, dental decay, cysts or tumours elsewhere, kidney stones/gallstones, cardiac events, including sudden cardiac death, miscarriage, abdominal pain/symptoms, insomnia, general malaise, and feeling old, are all associated with PHPT.
 The NICE guideline committee were aware of many of these symptoms, but chose to note only constipation, excessive thirst, osteoporosis & kidney stones in the main body of their guideline NG132.
 The NHS website lists more symptoms.
 If your GP or consultant says your calcium is not high enough to cause your symptoms, ask them to look at the NHS website.